baseboxorg/minchu/android-tools/README.md

  Running without any arguments will use following default values.
  * time interval between screenshots = 5 seconds
  * Path to Captured screenshots: S$HOME/Phone/Screenshots/screenshot-adb-outputs
  * Press Ctrl+C to stop the script.
+The script will wait for the device to be connected, and start as soon as it is available.
+When `-c` flag is not used script will continue indefinitely.